 - A resident of a dwelling unit may shall not have more than two (2) motorized vehicles for sale on the site of such dwelling unit at any time and in no instance shall vacant residential lots or parcels be utilized for the sale of vehicles. - 2.
 A resident may repair vehicles of the resident on the property of the resident's dwelling unit; however, in no instance shall a resident repair the vehicles of other than a resident of the dwelling unit on said property. - 3.
-In no instance shall vehicles for sale be displayed in a front yard other than in the driveway. - 4.
-No more than one (1) inoperable vehicle may be stored outside the dwelling or the garage of the dwelling.
-Any such inoperable vehicle stored outside the dwelling or garage of the dwelling shall not be stored in the front yard and must shall be properly covered with a car cover which is manufactured for that purpose.

-- 5. Vehicles utilized for demolition derbies, bump and runs, or similar events: - a.
+In no instance shall vehicles for sale be displayed in a front yard other than in the driveway.

+- 4. No more than one (1) inoperable vehicle may be stored outside the dwelling or the garage of the dwelling.
+Any such inoperable vehicle stored outside the dwelling or garage of the dwelling shall not be stored in the front yard and must shall be properly covered with a car cover which is manufactured for that purpose. - 5.
+Vehicles utilized for demolition derbies, bump and runs, or similar events: - a.
 Shall not be stored or repaired in a front or side yard. - b.
 Shall only be stored or repaired in a rear yard. - c.
 Shall be screened from view of neighboring property or rights-of-way or shall be kept in an accessory building or attached garage. - d.
-Shall only be stored/repaired on a solid foundation made of concrete or a similar impermeable material (not soil or grass).

-C. Solar Energy Panels - Accessory.

-- Freestanding solar panels shall be considered an accessory structure and shall be subject to the requirements for such, together with all other applicable building codes and ordinances.
-Ground-mounted solar energy panels require a zoning permit.
-All accessory solar energy panels require a building permit. - 2.
+Shall only be stored/repaired on a solid foundation made of concrete or a similar impermeable material (not soil or grass). - C. Solar Energy Panels Accessory. - Freestanding solar panels shall be considered an accessory structure and shall be subject to the requirements for such, together with all other applicable building codes and ordinances.
+All accessory solar energy panels require a building permit (no zoning permit is required). - 2.
 General Standards.
-Roof or wall mounted panels shall be installed as follows: - a.
+Roof or wall-mounted panels shall be installed as follows: - a.
 Roof-Mounted Accessory Solar Panels.
+Roof-mounted accessory solar panels shall not exceed four (4) feet above the finished roof and are exempt from any rooftop equipment or mechanical system screening requirements.